ajnart/my_rpg/README.md

 ```

 ```
-Any unspecified functions are **de facto banned**, except for bonus features.
+Any unspecified functions are **banned**, except for bonus features and criterion testing.
 ```